scottmsul/election-twitter-analysis/README.md

-Hi,

-My name is Scott Sullivan, and I wrote this paper.
-I'm a graduate student in physics at the University of Colorado, Boulder.
-I've been on break at my parents house for a few weeks, so naturally I had some free time.
-I was curious to see if Twitter data can statistically predict the upcoming primaries, so I put that time to good use and did this little analysis.
-Most of the work was done in Python, using MongoDB to store all the results.
-I didn't realize when I started downloading tweets that MongoDB only stores ~1 GB for 32-bit OS (otherwise I would have downloaded more data).
-Currently there's about 10 hours of tweets from the middle of last week, although originally I wanted 1 or 2 days.

-As I'm typing this, it's about 1:00 in the morning the day before the major primaries.
-All my main predictions can be accessed in the attached csv file.
-I did the best I can with the knowledge I have, mostly undergrad tricks with some intuition and googling.
-This wasn't intended to be published in a research journal, I did this mainly for fun.
+# Analysis of the Democratic Primaries
+This is an analysis of the Democratic primaries.
+At the time, the goal was to predict the California Democratic primaries before they happened.
+The predictions were made by downloading tweets in states with past primaries, and looking at the ratios between twitter supporters and actual votes for each candidate.
+A detailed writeup of the analysis and methods can be found in `docs/election_analysis.pdf`.

+This was a side project I did because I thought it would be interesting.
+Unfortunately the actual results in California fell well outside the predictions, but I haven't gotten around to writing a follow-up.
-For questions, concerns, comments, etc. I can be reached at scott dot sullivan at colorado dot edu.
+For questions, concerns, comments, etc. I can be reached at scottmsul at gmail.com

-Best,
-Scott